State Victim Assistance Academy

 What does the registration fee cover?

-Registration fees include all written materials, coffee, morning and afternoon snacks and graduation certificate.
+Registration fees include access to all materials and certificate of completion.
 Participants pay for their own lodging, food and travel expenses.

 For more information, please email NCVLI at email@example.com.